zalando/postgres-operator/docs/administrator.md

 The operator regularly updates credentials in the K8s secrets if the `enable_password_rotation` option is set to `true` in the configuration.
-It happens only for LOGIN roles with an associated secret (manifest roles, default users from `preparedDatabases`, system users).
-Furthermore, there are the following exceptions:
+It happens only for `LOGIN` roles with an associated secret (manifest roles, default users from `preparedDatabases`).
+Furthermore, there are the following
+exceptions:

 1. Infrastructure role secrets since rotation should happen by the infrastructure.
-2. Team API roles that connect via OAuth2 and JWT token.
-Rotation should be provided by the infrastructure + there is even no secret for these roles
+2. Team API roles that connect via OAuth2 and JWT token (no secrets to these roles anyway).
-3. Database owners and direct members of owners, since ownership on database objects can not be inherited.
+3. Database owners since ownership on database objects can not be inherited.
+4. System users such as `postgres`, `standby` and `pooler` user.

 The interval of days can be set with `password_rotation_interval` (default `90` = 90 days, minimum 1).
 On each rotation the user name and password values